Who needs a 15-year term life insurance policy?

 Term life insurance typically comes in 10, 15, 20, 25 and 30-year term lengths.
 Find out if a 15-year life insurance policy is right for you and your loved ones.

 In the context of term life insurance, time matters.
 Why?
 Because term life insurance is premised on a period of time.
 It provides coverage for a set period of time, which, depending upon which term length you choose, can last until your kids are in college or your mortgage is paid off.

 What is a term length

 Many people opt for term life insurance.
 Why?
 Term life insurance is one of the simplest and most affordable types of coverage.
-It usually comes in set term lengths of 10, 15, 20, and 30 years.
+It usually comes in set term lengths of 10, 15, 20, 25 and 30 years.

 If you know term life insurance is the right choice for you, you’ll need to select a term length, which is, fortunately, simple to do with an online life insurance calculator.
 The right term length takes into consideration your age, family structure, and debts to keep your loved ones protected during the years they need it most.

 4 types of people who might need a 15-year term life insurance policy